We specialise in cyst removal and offer ‘See & Treat’ Clinics where we can remove your cyst on the same day as your consultation.

 - hardness – a benign cyst is smooth and has a firm consistency, if your cyst is hard, has irregular edges or feels craggy, then you should get it checked out.

 If you are worried, then you should get your cyst checked by your doctor.
 Once it is confirmed that your sebaceous cyst is nothing more sinister, then you can leave it, as long as it does not cause any problems.
 However, sebaceous cysts can frequently case problems.

-What will it look like after my sebaceous cyst is removed?
+What will it look like after my cyst is removed?

-How much does it cost for sebaceous cyst removal?
+How much does it cost for cyst removal?

-How do I go about getting my sebaceous cyst removed?
+How do I go about getting my cyst removed?